alexhallam/tv/README.md

 ## 1. NA comprehension

-`NA` values very important!
+`NA` values are very important!
 Viewers should have their attention drawn to these empty cells.
 In the image below `NA` values are not only invisible, but it seems to be causing incorrect alignment in other columns.

 ![na_comp](img/column_v_tv1.png)